gustavo-rossi-INPE/open_set_classification/README.md

 ### Setup
 #### Note
-This entire project was elaborated and executed in Google Colab environment, using the T4 GPU provided by the Colab Premium signature.
+This entire project was elaborated and executed in Google Colab environment, using the T4 GPU provided by the Google Colab Premium signature.
 If the desire is to run locally, follow the following steps:

 1. **Clone the repository**